 S.C.
 Department of Public Safety

 A number of federal grants administered by the S.C.
 Department of Public Safety and the S.C.
-Attorney General’s Office have allowed us to launch the Career Criminal Prosecution Unit, the Violence Against Women Prosecution Team, an attorney to prosecute drunk drivers and other prosecution programs.
+Attorney General’s Office have allowed us to launch the Career Criminal Prosecution Unit, the Violence Against Women Prosecution Team and other prosecution programs.